jgm/pandoc/man/man1/pandoc.1.md

     are omitted.
 URIs in links and images are also checked against a whitelist of URI schemes.

+\--lhs-in
+:   Treat input as literate Haskell.
+In markdown input, "bird track"
+    sections will be treated as Haskell source code.
+In LaTeX input, `code` environments will be treated as Haskell source code.

+\--lhs-out
+:   Write output as literate Haskell.
+In markdown output, Haskell
+    source code will be printed with "bird tracks."
+In LaTeX output, it will be put in `code` environments.
+In HTML output, it will be put inside `<pre>` tags, with "bird tracks."

+\--lhs
+:   Equivalent to `--lhs-in --lhs-out`.

 \--toc, \--table-of-contents
 :   Include an automatically generated table of contents (HTML, markdown,
     RTF) or an instruction to create one (LaTeX, reStructuredText).